-GOP Votes Down Measures To Release Donald Trump Russia Related Information
+GOP Votes Down Measures To Release Donald Trump-Russia Information

 — (((Rep. Nadler))) (@RepJerryNadler) February 28, 2017

 The Democrats were repeatedly accused of making this a partisan issue.
-On that note, Rep. Cicilline said,

-“It’s very sad to me that representatives would make this about politics and party.
+On that note, Rep. Cicilline said, “It’s very sad to me that representatives would make this about politics and party.
 Putin is a dangerous and brutal dictator.
 The American people need to have confidence that the government is acting in their interests, and not in the interests of government.
 I am very disturbed about the relationship between Trump and Russia.”

 Democrat Rep. Swalwell for California also strenuously rebuked the notion that this was a partisan matter.
-He noted multiple examples of Trump’s Russia connections, some of which Donald Trump Jr. has admitted himself.
-At 6:41 in the video below, note that he also said,
+He noted multiple examples of Trump’s Russian connections, some of which Donald Trump Jr. has admitted himself.

-“Donald Trump really admires Vladimir Putin.
+At 6:41 in the video below, he also said, “Donald Trump really admires Vladimir Putin.
 It’s really bizarre….he can’t say a single bad thing, even when presented with evidence that he’s a murderer and a thug.
 It’s a fact that he does business with Russia.
 It’s a fact that Donald Trump wants to reduce sanctions on Russia.
 It’s also a fact that Donald Trump has spoken openly about reducing the influence of NATO.
 And most disturbingly, it’s a fact that Donald Trump is a president who will not show his taxes.
 If only one of them were true, we could say sure, the Russia thing is just a coincidence.
 But all of them are true.
 These dots are all connected.
 This is not about politics.
 This is about our democracy that is worth defending.”

-Democrat Rep. Ted Lieu was a little more harsh.
-Right after Rep. Swalwell spoke he said,
+Democrat Rep. Ted Lieu was a little harsher.

-“We can not trust the President of the United States.
+Right after Rep. Swalwell spoke, he said, “We can not trust the President of the United States.
 And it pains me to say that.
 I served in active duty in the military.
 I have great respect for the office of the president.
 But we know that Donald Trump lies and makes stuff up.
 The Washington Post has now fact checked him and said that in his first 33 days, he made 132 false or misleading statements.
 That sounds to me like a pathological liar.
-That is not acceptable. “
+That is not acceptable.”

-Rep. Lieu was then rebuked for calling the president a pathological liar, and was asked to withdraw the statement, which he did.
+Rep. Lieu was then rebuked for calling the president a pathological liar and was asked to withdraw the statement, which he did.
 Rep. Raskin made Maryland proud when he spoke for his constituents passionately as well.

 He said, “This is America!!
 America’s a great country.
 And our founders set it up so we wouldn’t have a king.
 We ALL work for the people!”

 Every time a Democrat debated, a Republican asked that their words be struck down, a matter of process in committee.
 Multiple objections were made by the Republicans.
 No Democrats objected to the resolution.
-Rep. Deutch said,

-“I don’t understand what the objection is.
+Rep. Deutch said, “I don’t understand what the objection is.
 The fact is while my friends have criticized us for playing politics, questioned our motives, our mental state, the fact is that it is inconceivable that there could be an objection to any one of these [requests].”

-With time reaching the eight hour mark, and just a few hours away from President Trump’s Joint Address to Congress, Rep. Deutch of Florida asked Chairman Goodlatte that if the resolution failed, that the House Judiciary Committee send a letter to the Attorney General, asking for all of this information, and giving the Attorney General a date to release the information by.
+With time reaching the eight-hour mark and just a few hours away from President Trump’s Joint Address to Congress, Rep. Deutch of Florida asked Chairman Goodlatte that if the resolution failed, the House Judiciary Committee should send a letter to the attorney general asking for all of this information and giving the Attorney General a date to release the information by.

-Mr. Deutch proposed that if the Attorney General refused that information or did not release it by said time, that the Attorney General be brought in for questioning, in closed session if needs be, to answer the questions that hundreds of thousands of Americans have, and answers that they deserve to know.
+Mr. Deutch proposed that if the attorney general refused that information or did not release it by said time, the attorney general should be brought in for questioning, in closed session if necessary, to answer the questions that hundreds of thousands of Americans have, and answers that they deserve to know.

 The resolution was then turned into a resolution with a substitution, meaning it would go to a vote on the grounds that the House Judiciary Committee would report it as “unfavorably” to Congress.
 Thus, the members voting in favor of the vote were members voting for the measure to be reported as “unfavorable” to Congress.
 The resolution passed on those grounds on a vote of 16-18.